 Once we understand concepts then we can use these strategies for so many progressions of movement.
 Integrating core strength and training should ALWAYS be a goal of ours because our body works better when we do.
 There isn’t a time in life where not using our core would be a better idea.
 If we just thought this way when we taught our movements we would probably see people being far more successful.

-Don’t miss out on saving 25% on our Core and Power Ultimate Sandbags AND get our Core Strap for FREE (with training videos as well to how to maximize its use) with code “corestrap” HERE
+Don’t miss out on saving 20% on our Ultimate Sandbags AND get our Core Strap for FREE (with training videos as well to how to maximize its use) with code “core” HERE

 View this post on Instagram

 © 2023 Ultimate Sandbag Training.
 Site by Jennifer Web Design.